jmrr/phd_thesis/Corrections/list_of_changes.md

  - [x] I have proof-read and revised the general flow of the story.
-I have removed repetitions, in particular those pertaining to Chapter 5, removing Section 5.4.3 as it had too much overlap with Section 5.4.4 and improving 5 .4.2.
+I have removed repetitions, in particular those pertaining to Chapter 5, removing Section 5.4.3 as it had too much overlap with Section 5.4.4 and improving 5.4.2.
   I have also improved the Introduction therefore addressing #3 and added the main assumptions and limitations to the Introduction and Conclusion.

 2. Define all key terms in a table

- - [x] I have included all the key terms in a glossary section before the introduction.
+ - [x] I have included all the key terms in a glossary section before the Introduction.
 The key terms are the following:
  - **Features** A feature is a property of an image that is used to solve a computational task.
 An example of a feature can be an interesting point, an edge or a shape present in the image.
     - **Keypoints** Also called interesting points, keypoints are a specific type of features that capture special local properties around a coordinate point within the image.